 I've no "authority" to talk about diet.
 Neither has Dr. David Diamond, Ph.D., of the University of South Florida College of Arts.
 He's a phychologist.
 But in 2007 he was obese.
-When he gave this lesture in 2011 he is not obese.
-He explains how he opposed the recommendation of his doctor.
-The video just over one hour.
-He is clearly not obese now.
+When he gave this first lecture on this topic in 2011 he is not obese.
+In this update, May, 2017, he explains how he opposed the recommendation of his doctor, and learned how to be healthy.
+The video plays for one hour.

 You learn best from multiple sources.
 I try hard to present you with the best information, which is offered in several ways in this web site.
 Please feel free to enjoy my "Life Giving Lecture."

 Our knowledge of nutrition is tightly controlled by professional bodies and by the messages the food industry wants us to believe.
 Much of what we believe about food is has no basis in science, even though those who claim to offer us "evidence Based advice" tell us that they have professional knowledge.